syahdafahreza/syahdafahreza.github.io/wallpaper/bluearchive/recollectionlobby/readme.md

 # Student List
-> The 4K&8K Resources is being removed due to some GitHub page limitation.
+> `Information:` The 4K&8K Resources is being removed due to some GitHub page limitation.
 I'll be working on separate repository for that (Coming Soon)
 - Abydos High School
     - <a href="https://syahdafahreza.github.io/wallpaper/bluearchive/recollectionlobby/izayoinonomi_v2/">Izayoi Nonomi</a>
     - <a href="https://syahdafahreza.github.io/wallpaper/bluearchive/recollectionlobby/izayoinonomi_swimsuit_v2/">Izayoi Nonomi (Swimsuit)</a>